KelvinMutuku/Rail-Pass-Management-System/README.md

 # Rail-Pass-Management-System
-The Railway Pass Management system(developed using PHP and MySQL) is a web-based technology that will manage the records of the pass which is issued by administration and also help to provide online railway passes to people who need to travel daily.Railway Pass Management System Project is helpful to railway administration by reducing the paperwork, and time consumption and making the process of getting a railway pass as simple and fast.
+The Railway Pass Management system(developed using PHP and MySQL) is a web-based technology that will manage the records of the passes issued by the administration and help provide online railway passes to people who need to travel daily.
+Railway Pass Management System Project is helpful to railway administration by reducing the paperwork, and time consumption and making the process of getting a railway pass as simple and fast.
+## Landing Page

-#Software Requirement to run this project:
+# Software Requirement to run this project:

-XAMPP SERVER
+## XAMPP SERVER

-PHP MYADMIN
+## PHP MYADMIN

-#Tools and Technologies to be used in this project:
+# Tools and Technologies to be used in this project:

-XAMPP SERVER
+## Local server - XAMPP SERVER

-PHP MYADMIN
+## Remote server - 000webhosting

-#How To Import And Run The Project?
+# How To Import And Run The Project?
 1. Download the zip file

 2. Extract the file and copy rpms folder